QCDIS/NaaVRE-website/Readiness-level-framework.md

 Version 1.0.0

-Notebook-as-a-VRE enables scientists to create their own virtual labs, by providing the infrastructure by providing the infrastructure for easy experiment design, modification, and execution.
+NaaVRE enables scientists to create their own virtual labs, by providing the infrastructure by providing the infrastructure for easy experiment design, modification, and execution.
 A collaborative effort between ecosystem specialists, computational scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.